Government Actuary's Department

-Annual Report and Accounts

-The most recent Annual Report and Accounts (2020 to 2021) for the Government Actuary's Department is available to view online.

 History

-In 1912 the Government appointed a chief actuary to the National Health Insurance Joint Committee, following the Old Age Pensions Act 1908 and the National Insurance Act 1911.
+In 1912 the government appointed a chief actuary to the National Health Insurance Joint Committee, following the Old Age Pensions Act 1908 and the National Insurance Act 1911.
 As the role of the Chief Actuary expanded, the post of Government Actuary was created in 1917.
-The Government Actuary's Department was formed 2 years later.
+The Government Actuary's Department was formed two years later.

-The role of GAD within government expanded significantly in the 1940s and 1950s, coinciding with an expansion of the state’s role in pensions, social security and health care.
+The role of GAD within government expanded significantly in the 1940s and 1950s, coinciding with an expansion of the state's role in pensions, social security and health care.

-By the 1980s GAD had grown into a significant actuarial consultancy within government and in 1989 the financing of GAD through an annual Parliamentary vote of funds was replaced by a system of directly charging users of GAD’s services.
+By the 1980s GAD had grown into a significant actuarial consultancy within government and in 1989 the financing of GAD through an annual parliamentary vote of funds was replaced by a system of directly charging users of GAD's services.
 The calculation of GAD's fees is based solely on the recovery of its costs.

-GAD has about 200 people across 2 offices (London and Edinburgh), of whom around 165 are actuaries and analysts.
+GAD has about 200 people across two offices (London and Edinburgh), of whom around 165 are actuaries and analysts.